myreen/tda283_website/pages/project.md

 Testing the project
 ===================

 Needless to say, you should test your project extensively.
-We provide a testsuite of programs and will run your compiler on these.
+We provide a [testsuite](/resources#testsuite) of programs and will run your compiler on these.
 You may download the testsuite from the course web site.
 The testsuite contains both correct programs (in subdirectory `testsuite/good`) and illegal programs (in subdirectory `testsuite/bad`).
 For the good programs the correct output is provided in files with suffix `.output`.
 The bad programs contain examples of both lexical, syntactical and type errors.

 Already after having produced the parser you should therefore write a main program and try to parse all the test programs.
 The same holds for the type checker and so on.
 When you only have the parser, you will of course pass some bad programs; those that are syntactically correct but have type errors.

 Summarizing, your compiler must:

 * accept and be able to compile all of the files `testsuite/good/*.jl`.
 For these files, the compiler must print a line containing only `OK` to  standard error, optionally followed by arbitrary output, such as a syntax tree or other messages.
 The compiler must then exit with  the exit code 0.
 * reject all of the files in `testsuite/bad/*.jl`.
 For these files, the compiler must print  `ERROR` as the first line to standard error and then give an informative error message.
 The compiler must then exit with an exit code other than 0.

 Furthermore, for correct programs, your compiled programs, must run and give correct output.

 Automated testing
 -----------------

-We also provide a program that automatically compiles and runs all the test programs.
-Before submission you \textbf{must} run that program to verify that your compiler behaves correctly.
+We provide a program that automatically compiles and runs all the test programs.
+Before submission you **must** run that program to verify that your compiler behaves correctly.
 Our first action when we receive your submission is to run these tests.
 If this run fails, we will reject your submission without further checks, so you must make sure that this step works.
 Unfortunately, we cannot supply a working test driver for the Windows platform.
 If you have a Windows machine, you may do most of the development, including manual testing, on that machine, but for final testing you should transfer your project to our lab machines and run the test driver.

 The test driver runs each good program and compares its output with the corresponding  `.output` file.
 If the program needs input, this is taken from the `.input` file.
 Note that the test driver handles this; your generated code should read from `stdin` and write to `stdout`.

 The tests are of course not exhaustive.
 It is quite possible that the grader will discover bugs in your code even if it passes all tests.

 [The tester](/resources#testsuite) is provided as a gzipped tar ball, which can be downloaded from the course web site.
 You can use it to run the tests for your project.
 This archive contains a test driver `Grade.hs` with supporting files, and a subdirectory `testsuite` containing Javalette test programs.

 ### Installation